-After receiving her degree in Business Communication from the University of Technology in Brisbane, Australia, Pippa found herself drawn into the entertainment industry following a stint editing three telemovies, a task she hadn’t specifically trained for in her journalism major but was well suited for as a storyteller.
-That series of films launched an extensive and successful career in editing for both television and film until finally moving full time into post production supervision.
-She spent several years as Head of Post for Peter Jackson in New Zealand during which she supervised and delivered a number of major projects, including King Kong (2005), The Lovely Bones, District 9, and The Adventures of Tintin, where she first met producer and future president of Lucasfilm, Kathleen Kennedy.
+After receiving her degree in Business Communication from the University of Technology in Brisbane, Australia, Pippa found herself drawn into the entertainment industry following a stint editing three telemovies, a task she hadn’t specifically trained for in her Journalism major but was well suited for as a storyteller.
+That series of films launched an extensive and successful career in editing for both television and film until finally moving full time into post production supervision and executive management.
+She spent several years as Head of Post for Peter Jackson in New Zealand during which she supervised and delivered a number of significant projects, including King Kong (2005), The Lovely Bones, District 9, and The Adventures of Tintin, where she first met producer and then future president of Lucasfilm, Kathleen Kennedy.

 Pippa is a member of the Academy of Motion Picture Arts and Sciences.